Saturday, August 17, 2024

 Back to the reality of the school trial, Billy meets the 'D' team he is trying out with.
 It is a motley group of boys, and many have attitudes as poor as their playing abilities.
 Mister Renton, the sports master, is unhappy with what he sees and tells Jimmy that it's all kick-and-rush football and there isn't a footballer amongst them.
 Just at that moment, Billy gets the ball, and Jimmy tells Mister Renton to wait a minute.
 In the final panel, we see Billy with the ball at his feet and the thought on his mind that it has to go alone as it's now or never.

 The final panel of the story was Bily's best moment, but as far as artwork and plot, the real gems all appeared earlier.
-The subplot of Dave and his trial was dealt with quickly and efficiently and we had a tidy finish to that part of the story.
-Billy's trial for the school team gave us a few more interesting characters and the sight of the boys Billy has to trail with gave us a fabulous insight into the uphill battle he will be facing.
-It added a touch of humour, and a moment of despair from Biilly, before finally giving us the moment we had been waiting for as Billy began to dribble the ball.
-Several ups and downs throughout the story kept things spicy, and the final hook made this one to watch for next week.
+The subplot of Dave and his trial was dealt with quickly and efficiently, and we had a tidy finish to that part of the story.
+Billy's trial for the school team gave us a few more interesting characters, and the sight of the boys Billy has to trail with gave us a fabulous insight into the uphill battle he will be facing.
+It added a touch of humour and a moment of despair from Billy before finally giving us the moment we had been waiting for as Billy began to dribble the ball.
+Several ups and downs throughout the story kept things spicy, and the final hook made this one worth watching for next week.

 Rating: 7/10